jesperancinha/jeorg-scala-test-drives/README.md

 ## Intellij

-This project uses Scala 3.0.0
+This project uses Scala 3.0.0 in one of its modules.

-In case you are using Intellij, please make suer you are using version 212.4321, otherwise, the plugin won't recognize this new Scala version
+In case you are using Intellij, please make sure you are using any version above [212.4321](https://confluence.jetbrains.com/display/IDEADEV/IntelliJ+IDEA+2021.2+EAP+%28212.4321.30+build%29+Release+Notes), otherwise, the plugin won't recognize Scala 3 specific code.

 ## References